 The study of career development courses has continued to the present time.
-In this review of literature we found 88 studies in 80 articles that reported outputs and outcomes (see Table 1).
-Twentyone (24%) of the studies cited are dissertation reports (Baldwin, Bash, Bollman, Broley, Crommett, Folsom, Frederiksen, Kilk, Lisansky, McClair, Montolio, Oreshnick, Poole, Robinson, Salter, Shearer, Smith-Keller, Wachs, Weist, Wiseman, and Williamson) and one is unpublished (Schmidt).
-In the following paragraphs, we will briefly describe the dependent variables used as outputs and major findings in the studies we reviewed.
+In this fourth review of the literature we found 115 studies in 108 articles that reported outputs and outcomes.
+Twenty-two (24%) of the studies cited are dissertation reports (Baldwin, Bash, Bollman, Broley, Crommett, Folsom, Frederiksen, Kilk, Lisansky, McClair, Montolio, Oreshnick, Poole, Robinson, Salter, Shearer, Smith-Keller, Wachs, Weist, Miller, Wiseman, and Williamson) and one is unpublished (Schmidt).
+(Note: only one dissertation by Miller has been added to this fourth report.)
+The following paragraphs briefly describe the dependent variables used as outputs and major findings in the studies we reviewed.
 We begin with the earliest studies.